Pre-release version of Clooz 4 now available!

 Document Templates

-It is surprising how many people comment that going through the process of transcribing a document's details forces them to actual read the details, and uncovering a relevant fact which they have missed looking at it many times before.
+It is surprising how many people comment that going through the process of transcribing a document's details forces them to actual read the details and uncovering a relevant fact which they have missed looking at it many times before.

-Sample Document Template - 1850 U.S. Census
+Sample Document Template - 1920 U.S. Census

-Image of the entry form for the U.S. 1850 Census
+Image of the entry form for the U.S. 1920 Census